Azure/azure-powershell/src/Network/Network/help/New-AzVirtualNetworkGateway.md

 ```

 ### -GatewayType
-The type of this virtual network gateway: Vpn, ExoressRoute
+The type of this virtual network gateway: Vpn, ExpressRoute

 ```yaml
 Type: System.String